 - Making application to transfer your internet or cable plans should be done during this stage.

 - If you are moving with a pet, then get an ID collar for them.
 Also, ensure that they are vaccinated properly.
 Don’t forget to keep their vet records handy.
-(Read the complete guide to moving with your dogs)

 - You need to check with your banks, creditors, the insurance company, etc. to change your address.
 Additionally, clear out your safety deposit vaults.